How will paid advertising evolve?

 Implementation:

 Browsers keep adjusting their settings.
 Firefox and Safari already made some big adjustments.
 The new Microsoft Edge browser is also more protective cookie-wise.
-And Chrome won’t accept third-party cookies in 2022.
+And Chrome won’t accept third-party cookies.

 We are working on innovative ways to keep measuring what we need to measure, without third-party cookies.